 Required application materials:

-- How your past work or research experience is relevant to the mission and goals of the Gulf Research Program (500 words or fewer)
+Using language a non-scientist will understand, explain how your past work or graduate research is relevant to the charge of the Gulf Research Program.
+(500 word limit)

-- A time when you helped to ensure a project or team accomplished its goals or achieved a successful outcome.
-(250 words)
+Describe a time outside a research or classroom setting when you helped to ensure a project or team accomplished its goals or achieved a successful outcome (250-500 word limit).

 Describe your professional goals and how this fellowship will help you achieve them.
 (500 words)

 Two letters of recommendation.
 We encourage applicants to choose references who know you well and can provide reviewers with insights about your experience, skills, and abilities beyond what can already be gleaned from your resume/CV.

 All application materials, including the letters of recommendation, must be submitted through our online application system by March 4, 2020, at 5:00 PM ET.
 If you have difficulties submitting materials through our online application system, contact us at GulfFellowships@nas.edu.